 “After a single night of sleep deprivation, your reaction time and alertness are equivalent to being at the legal limit of alcohol consumption.
 However, because you don’t feel drunk after a poor night’s sleep, this can give a false sense of confidence or safety.
 Drowsy driving is a much larger public health problem than drunk driving.
 Sleep deprivation may seem like an inconsequential thing that one accidentally accumulates, but it is a pervasive and widespread public health problem that needs to be taken much more seriously than it is.
 So remember, when the time change hits, don’t think of it as just another day.
 Drive more cautiously and be extra nice as everyone adjusts, and remind yourself that the inconvenience is real—and biological.”

 Joseph Krainin, MD, founder of Singular Sleep, recommends you give your body a little extra help during daylight saving.
 “Be strategic with the use of melatonin,” he says.
 “Melatonin exerts a powerful influence on our circadian rhythms.
 Taking some melatonin four to five hours before your desired bedtime can help you fall asleep at that time.
 So for instance, if your normal bedtime is 11 PM, take melatonin at 6 or 7 PM on the Sunday of the time change.
 Research shows that a small dose of melatonin, like 0.5 mg or less, may be as effective as larger doses (3 mg is the most common dose) and is less likely to result in drowsiness.”
-Learn what your sleep habits are trying to tell you.
+Find out if melatonin gummies really work.